oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/README.md

 ![Landing Zone logo](./images/landing_zone_300.png)

-This module manages arbitrary IAM (Identity & Access Management) compartment topologies in OCI (Oracle Cloud Infrastructure) based on single map of objects that can be nested up to six levels.
-Appropriate compartments usage is a key consideration for OCI tenancy design and it is recommendation of CIS (Center for Internet Security) OCI Foundations Benchmark.
+This module manages arbitrary IAM (Identity & Access Management) compartment topologies in OCI (Oracle Cloud Infrastructure) based on a single map of objects that can be nested up to six levels.
+Appropriate compartments usage is a key consideration for OCI tenancy design and it is a recommendation of CIS (Center for Internet Security) OCI Foundations Benchmark.

 Check [module specification](./SPEC.md) for a full description of module requirements, supported variables, managed resources and outputs.